susanBuck/notes/11_Security/02_HTTPS.md

 * [Upside down internet](http://www.ex-parrot.com/pete/upside-down-ternet.html)
 * [FireSheep](http://codebutler.github.io/firesheep/)

-The fix for this vulnerability is to use the HTTPS protocol (HTTP Secure via Secure Sockeys Layers) which encrypts the data that is transferred between the user's browser and the server.
+The fix for this vulnerability is to use the __HTTPS protocol (HTTP Secure via Secure Sockets Layers)__ which encrypts the data that is transferred between the user's browser and the server.
 This way, even if data is intercepted, it is not readable.

 In addition to encrypting your data, HTTPS using a SSL certificate will also verify your website's identity, providing assurance for users.

 ## What HTTPS looks like to the user

 When a browser connects to a secure site it retrieves the site's SSL certificate and checks for the following things

 1. The certificate has not expired
 2. The certificate has been issued by a Certificate Authority the browser trusts
 3. The certificate is being used by the website for which it was issued

 If it fails on any one of these checks the browser will display a warning to the end user.